Robert M. Bernstein, M.D. and William R. Rassman, M.D.

 The paradox is that the smudgy look of the sutured closure is due to the fact that a running suture actually destroys tiny bits of hair along its path.
 Thus, the very thing that made the sutured incision look more natural – focal, hair loss along the suture line – was the very problem we were trying to address, i.e. follicular damage.
 In other words, although the actual suture line produced by the Monocryl closure was fine, there was some spotty hair loss from the suture making this line less distinct, but also causing a net loss of hair (albeit small).
 In contrast, the slightly wider scar of the staples represented a small amount of stretch (due to wound edges they were not as well apposed during the closure) rather than from the destruction of follicles.

-Since the suture study, a new advance in wound closures has been described by Marzola, the Trichophytic Closure.
+Since the suture study, a new advance in wound closures has been described by Marzola, the Trichophytic Closure. ((Marzola M. Trichophytic Closure of the Donor Area.
+Hair Transplant Forum International 2005; 15(4): 113, 116.))
 Although initially used with sutures, it allows stapled closures to heal with a less detectable scar as well.
 Because it is slightly more difficult to control the wound edges with staples, in contrast to sutures, we have been experimenting with trimming both the upper and lower edges – but removing less tissue at each edge than if only one edge were trimmed.
-Regardless of the specific technique, the Trychophytic closure is one more argument in favor of returning to stapled closures.
+Regardless of the specific technique, the Trichophytic closure is one more argument in favor of returning to stapled closures.

 Many patients, who have had both stapled closures and absorbable Monocryl sutures, have been adamant in requesting the sutures again, due to the convenience and comfort they provide.
 However, we feel that the potential to conserve donor hair outweighs any discomfort during the healing process and makes using staples worthwhile.
 After all, conservation of hair should be our ultimate goal.